-The Schengen Agreement signed on June 14, 1985, is a treaty that led most of the European countries towards elimination of their national borders, to build a Europe without borders known as “Schengen Area”.
+The Schengen Agreement signed on June 14, 1985, is a treaty that led most of the European countries towards the elimination of their national borders, to build a Europe without borders known as “Schengen Area”.
 Signed in Luxembourg, initially by only five EU countries, the agreement remains one of the world’s biggest areas that have ended border control between member countries.

-The Agreement was signed by the five (5) following European countries: France, Germany, Belgium, Luxembourg, and Netherlands, in Schengen, a small village in Southern Luxembourg on the river Moselle.
-The Schengen Area concept experienced an incessant expansion, as on 27 November 1990 Italy, on 25 June 1991 Portugal and Spain and on 6 November 1992 Greece joined.
+The Agreement was signed by the five (5) following European countries: France, Germany, Belgium, Luxembourg, and the Netherlands, in Schengen, a small village in Southern Luxembourg on the river Moselle.
+The Schengen Area concept experienced an incessant expansion, as on 27 November 1990 Italy, on 25 June 1991 Portugal and Spain and on 6 November 1992, Greece joined.

 Since then, the Schengen Area breathed a fast developing and expanding trend.
-Thus, on 28 April 1995 Austria, on 19 December 1996 Denmark, Finland, Iceland, Norway, and Sweden were new five countries to join.
-On the other hand, led by sample of seven aforementioned countries, in October Italy and in December 1997 Austria abolished their internal border controls.
+Thus, on 28 April 1995 Austria, on 19 December 1996 Denmark, Finland, Iceland, Norway, and Sweden were the new five countries to join.
+On the other hand, led by a sample of seven aforementioned countries, in October Italy and in December 1997 Austria abolished their internal border controls.

 The enlargement of the Schengen Area continued its prosperous journey as in January 2000 Greece and March 2001 Denmark, Finland, Sweden, Iceland, Norway, on 16 April 2003 Czech Republic, Estonia, Hungary, Latvia, Lithuania, Malta, Poland, Slovakia and Slovenia and in October 2004 Switzerland were the new fifteen countries (15) that joined.
 This successful story did not end there, as in December 2007 the same nations declared the elimination of their land and sea, and in March 2008 of the airport border controls.